Negotiating Price & Terms When Selling A Business or Merging / Acquiring One: A Case Study

 Conclusion

-The above is just a very small selection of the numbers and terms a business broker negotiates in a typical transaction.
+The above is just a very small selection of the numbers and terms a business broker negotiates in a typical small business transaction and that transaction advisers negotiate in the larger deals.

 Need someone to negotiate a deal for you (either as buyer or seller)?
-Get in touch with me and if I'm not free to do it myself I could recommend some very competent negotiators.
+Get in touch with me I can recommend some very competent negotiators.